The Reset Button

 “...I'm sorry Peter, I didn't mean to say that, it's just been difficult keeping up with your constant demands,” she said ruefully.

 “I've never been so insulted in all my life.
-I'm leaving and taking my custom elsewhere,” Peter said as he stormed out.
+I'm leaving and taking my business elsewhere,” Peter said as he stormed out.

 Jenny felt terrible.

 “By the way, one more thing,” Peter said, craning his head around the door of the meeting room, “cool shoes.”